lnalborczyk/phd_thesis/docs/01-chap1.md

 Broadly speaking, an \textit{internal model} can be said to correspond to any neural representation of the external world (Ito, 2008).
 In the context of motor control (the planning and control of movements), an internal model is an internal (neural and/or cognitive) model representing the dynamics of a movement.
 This sort of mental model is formed and adjusted through learning, that is, as a movement is repeated.
 To put it simply, an internal model is a mental representation of the dynamics of a movement.\\

 Two sorts of internal models are generally postulated.
 First, \textit{forward models} are representing the dynamics of a movement and allow for predictions about the outcome of a planned or ongoing action.
 In other words, they permit to anticipate the next step of a movement (and to correct for potential errors), based on a representation of the usual (i.e., learned) movement dynamics.
-Second, \textit{inverse models} are representing the \textit{inverse} of a movement dynamics and permit to compute (predict) the necessary movements to attain a certain motoric goal.
+Second, \textit{inverse models} are representing the \textit{inverse} of a movement dynamics and permit to compute the necessary movements to attain a certain motoric goal.

 \end{mybox}

-In the framework of motor control, these internal models have been postulated to be located in the cerebellum [@ito_control_2008], although...

-The model of wilful (voluntary) inner speech production introduced in @loevenbruck_cognitive_2018 goes one step further and, by building on the models of speech motor control [e.g.,@houde_speech_2011;@wolpert_internal_1995], describes inner speech as "multi-modal acts with multi-sensory percepts stemming from coarse multi-sensory goals" (see Figure \@ref(fig:loevenbruck).
-In other words, the auditory and kinaesthetic sensations perceived during inner speech prediction are assumed to be the predicted sensory consequences of speech motor acts, emulated by internal forward models, that use the efference copies issued from an inverse model [this proposal shares similarities with the emulation model of motor imagery discussed earlier, @grush_emulation_2004].
+By building on previous motor control models of speech production [e.g.,@houde_speech_2011;@wolpert_internal_1995] and on a previous models of motor control applied to inner speech in the context of schizophrenia [e.g.,@Rapin2011;@Rapin2013], @loevenbruck_cognitive_2018 recently introduced a novel model of (deliberate) inner speech.
+In this model, @loevenbruck_cognitive_2018 describe inner speech as "multi-modal acts with multi-sensory percepts stemming from coarse multi-sensory goals" (cf. Figure \@ref(fig:loevenbruck).
+In other words, the auditory and kinaesthetic sensations perceived during inner speech prediction are assumed to be the predicted sensory consequences of speech motor acts, emulated by internal forward models, that use the efference copies issued from an inverse model [this proposal shares similarities with the emulation model of motor imagery discussed later, @grush_emulation_2004]...

 <!--